DJI's Drones offer quality, precision and ease of use

 I went to an RC hobby shop back in 2010 to try and find a quadcopter that could hold a small camera, but this was something that wasn't being done yet and the man helping me thought I was joking around and wanted to know why I would do that.
 Well, I was looking for an inexpensive and effective way to get quality aerial shots.
 Fast forward a few years and DJI introduces a quadcopter drone that can work with the GoPro and other companies were making drones capable of holding DSLR cameras (although the latter is very, very expensive).

-Over the last year, however, DJI has started refining their hold on the market.
+Over the last few years, however, DJI has started refining their hold on the market.
 The release of the Phantom 3 series of drones has allowed the company to break away from their reliance on GoPro by introducing their own cameras attached to the drone.
 The Phantom 3 Professional has a 4K camera while the Advanced and Standard have a high quality 2.7K camera.

 And, the The Standard and Advanced are both in the sub $1,000 category making them affordable to more than just the professional media creators.